mgiessing/bcn-lab-2084/README.md

 ### 1.3 Create a service

-For the communication we will create a service as well as a route:
+For the communication you will create a service as well as a route:

 Networking -> Services -> Create Service